Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     not yet had an equivalent fix.
 For now, new 5MB disks can be created offline using PC copy and rename command of the reference image.
 Code is in HpibDisk.h

+## Commit \#134 05/11/2024

+Changes:

+-   The main intent of this commit is to work around bug(s) in Microsoft's USB driver for serial communication (on Windows 11 Pro), using the console port on Teensy 4.1 .
+The issue is that apparently the sideband signals DTR and RTS can be sent out of order from the order in which esptool.py makes changes.
+These two signale control the EN signal on the ESP32 (effectively Reset) and D0 signal on the ESP32 which is sampled when EN goes from low to high.
+If D0 is high, then ESP32 executes the code already in the flash memory.
+If D0 is low, the ESP32 goes into flash memory programming mode.
+The bug seen is that esptool.py was setting D0 low, then raising EN, then raising D0.
+What was actually being seen is that D0 was going high prior to EN going high, leading to the inability to load new firmware into the ESP32.
+This issue does not exist on Windows 7 Pro systems, which has been working without issues for several years.

+    The solution is to generate EN and D0 to the ESP32 directly in the EBTKS firmware, triggered by the console command:

+    EBTKS> esp32 prog

+    The DTR and RTS signals received from the USB/Serial interface are ignored.

+-   Added a routine to display the startup message from the ESP32 to the console, that is sent after EN goes high.
+This confirms the mode that the ESP32 is in.

+        ets Jun  8 2016 00:22:57

+        rst:0x1 (POWERON_RESET),boot:0x3 (DOWNLOAD_BOOT(UART0/UART1/SDIO_REI_REO_V2))
+        waiting for download

+-   In the ESP32 programming code, replaced digitalWrite() with macros that directly change GPIO bits (EN and D0) and are much faster.
+    Note that D0 is called BOOT, since that is the actual functionality.
+    The four signals between T4.1 and ESP32 are:

+        CORE_PIN_ESP32_TXD      Data from ESP32-WROOM-32D (or E)
+        CORE_PIN_ESP32_RXD      Data to ESP32-WROOM-32D (or E)
+        CORE_PIN_ESP_EN         Resets ESP32-WROOM-32D (or E) when LOW CORE_PIN_ESP_BOOT       D0 , selects between running firmware,
+                                or programming the flash memory

+-   Rename some #defines for RX and TX between T4.1 and ESP32 to make clear which way the serial data is going.

+-   Starting with this commit, a copy of the build log is included, build.log This needs to be created manually after a successful build.
+This shows the versions of libraries and the GCC compiler.

+        Teensy Hardware is      V4.1
+        TeensyDuino is          1.58
+        Processor is            IMXRT1062 600MHz, 512KB RAM, 7.75MB Flash
+        GCC is                  11.3.1
+        SPI                     1.0
+        ArduinoJson             6.21.4+sha.3e1be98
+        SdFat                   2.1.2
+        Time                    1.6.1